Katesold/Watford-Map/README.md

 ## Instructions:

-Close the project or download the zip file.
+Clone the project or download the zip file.

-Navigate to the directory that contains the project and use the command:
+In the root project directory use the command:
 ```
 npm install
 ```